svarchetta/asd124/README.md

 creating in eclipse a run configuration having as location:
 C: \ Program Files \ Java \ jdk1.8.0_201 \ bin \ rmiregistry.exe
-and as working directory: the bin folder of the project:
+and as working directory: the bin folder of the project: as shown in Cattura_rmi_repository
-$ {workspace_loc: / GenesysGame / bin}
-4) The Server run configuration must be set with the following VM arguments:
+4) The Server run configuration must be set with the VM arguments that are shown in Cattura_run_congiuration_Server
--Djava.security.policy = file: $ {workspace_loc} /GenesysGame/security.policy -Djava.rmi.server.codebase = file: $ {workspace_loc} / GenesysGame / bin /

 the images of the various steps are attached